-- Hint or disclosure of abuse about or by a child - Concerns that a person(s) who may pose a risk to children is living in a household with children present - Concerns about online abuse including cybercrime, exploitation, harmful sexual behaviour, sharing nudes and semi nudes and/or where any adult appears to be sexually communicating (e.g., email, text, written note or verbally) with a child - Concerns about child-on-child abuse, including sexual violence and harassment - Information which indicates that the child is living with someone who does not have parental responsibility for them (this is known as private fostering) - Concerns that a child is at risk of domestic abuse or so-called 'honour-based' abuse, including forced marriage, marriage or civil partnership under the age of 18, female genital mutilation (FGM), breast ironing, virginity testing or hymenoplasty - Concerns that a child is at risk of radicalisation, child sexual exploitation or criminal exploitation, including county lines; or that a child or their parent/carer may be a victim of modern slavery (trafficked) - 6.3 There will also be occasions when you suspect that a child may be at risk, but you have no 'real' evidence or that the child may need support with their mental health.
+- Concerns that a person(s) who may pose a risk to children is living in a household with children present - Concerns about online abuse including cybercrime, exploitation, harmful sexual behaviour, sharing nudes and semi nudes and/or where any adult appears to be sexually communicating (e.g., email, text, written note or verbally) with a child - Concerns about child-on-child abuse, including sexual violence and harassment - Information which indicates that the child is living with someone who does not have parental responsibility for them (this is known as private fostering) - Concerns that a child is at risk of domestic abuse or so-called 'honour-based' abuse, including forced marriage, marriage or civil partnership under the age of 18, female genital mutilation (FGM), breast ironing, virginity testing or hymenoplasty - Concerns that a child is at risk of radicalisation, child sexual exploitation or criminal exploitation, including county lines; or that a child or their parent/carer may be a victim of modern slavery (trafficked) - There will also be occasions when you suspect that a child may be at risk, but you have no 'real' evidence or that the child may need support with their mental health.
 The child's behaviour and or appearance may have changed, their attendance at academy may have reduced, their ability to concentrate and focus may have altered, or you may have noticed other behavioural and or physical but inconclusive signs.
 In these circumstances, you should try to give the child the opportunity to talk.
 The signs you have noticed may be due to a variety of factors and it is fine to ask the child if they are alright or if you can help in any way. - 6.4 It is not the responsibility of the academy staff to determine the truth of any disclosure or allegation; this is the responsibility of local authority children's social care.
-All staff however have a duty to recognise where extra support is needed or where there are complex needs or child protection concerns requiring intensive or specialist support. - 6.5 Ensure you record these early concerns using 'My Concern'.
+All staff however have a duty to recognise where extra support is needed or where there are complex needs or child protection concerns requiring intensive or specialist support. - 6.5 Ensure you record these early concerns using My Concern.
 If a child or adult does begin to reveal that a child is being harmed, you should follow the advice in the section 'If a child chooses to tell a member of staff about a concern or abuse'.

-Remember: If you are unsure, you should always have a discussion with the designated safeguarding lead or their deputy may have threatened what will happen if they tell, they may have lost all trust in adults, or they may believe, or have been told, that the abuse is their own fault.
+Remember: If you are unsure, you should always have a discussion with the designated safeguarding lead or their deputy believe, or have been told, that the abuse is their own fault.
 It is important they are reassured that they are being taken seriously, and that they will be supported and kept safe.
 They should not be made to feel they are creating a problem, blamed or ashamed for making a report.
 Reports, particularly those about sexual violence and harassment, if possible, should be managed with two members of staff present (preferably one being the designated safeguarding lead or a deputy), however this might not be possible in all cases.

-6.6 If a child chooses to tell a member of staff about a concern or abuse It takes a lot of courage for a child, parent, carer, or other significant adult to disclose that they are worried or have concerns.
-They may feel ashamed, the abuser
+If a child chooses to tell a member of staff about a concern or abuse It takes a lot of courage for a child, parent, carer, or other significant adult to disclose that they are worried or have concerns.
+They may feel ashamed, the abuser may have threatened what will happen if they tell, they may have lost all trust in adults, or they may